 The Benefits of CBD Oil: A review of over 100 studies that found potential health benefits associated with CBD.

-How to Use and Dose CBD Oil: A review of over 40 studies that (among other things) looked at the effects and potency of CBD based on methods of use and dosages.
+How to Use CBD Products: A review of over 40 studies that (among other things) looked at the effects and potency of CBD based on methods of use.